Resources for professionals

 Jane Speake offers a straightforward guide to identifying the primary school children affected with SLCN and a wealth of practical advice and support.
 The Afasic Checklists are easy to use tests for use by the non-specialist teacher to help spot a child with difficulties and show what signs to look out for.

 Is Your School a Communication Friendly School? – £5.00

 A resource for mainstream schools – aimed at all school staff.
-Whilst information is specifically targeted at those children who have SLCI, many of the ideas will benefit the whole school community.
-This booklet is designed to provide a basic understanding of SLCI with practial tips and strategies that will support pupils with SLCI in the school environment, both inside and outside the classroom.
+Whilst information is specifically targeted at those children who have speech and language difficulties, many of the ideas will benefit the whole school community.
+This booklet is designed to provide a basic understanding of speech and language impairments with practical tips and strategies that will support pupils in the school environment, both inside and outside the classroom.

 An Indicators Checklist (for non-specialist staff) – £5.00

 This publication is aimed at youth workers, social workers, leisure workers, mainstream teachers/assistants, staff working in the youth justice system, who are in regular contact with children and young people.

 Checklist 2 – possible behaviours and how to support

 References and further reading